justinreginaldtan/DailyCTF/Dynastic/README.md

     if ch.isalpha():
         chi = ord(ch) - 65          # A → 0
         ech = chr((chi + i) % 26 + 65)

+Each letter is shifted forward by its own index.
+That screams “Trithemius cipher” (a rolling Caesar).
+Decrypt script

+We just subtract the index instead of adding it.

 cipher = open("output.txt").read().strip()